mkloubert/vs-remote-debugger/README.md

 ##### Share

-You also can share your favorites with other clients and constributors that also have a running instance of the debugger.
+You also can share your favorites with other clients and constributors that have a running instance of the debugger.

-The following example sends your favorites to `192.168.0.234:5979` (target MUST NOT be in 'pause' mode, otherwise the entries will be dropped there):
+The following example sends your favorites to `192.168.0.234:5979` (target MUST NOT be in 'pause' mode, otherwise the entries will be dropped there!):

 ```
 send 192.168.0.234 5979